 Being active on social media is great for your firm, but when you are ready to take it to the next level, there are a ton of other enhancements you can make to help extend the social reach of your online brand.
 This post is all about how to use social media extras and third party providers to amplify your social media.

-JDSupra offers an incredible content syndication service which they utilize to full effect.
-JDsupra submits your content through many practice area relevant channels online after it is submitted to them.
+JDSupra offers an incredible content syndication service2 which they utilize to full effect.
+JDsupra distributes your content through many practice area relevant channels online after it is submitted to them.
 Your content is then syndicated to feeds, Twitter channels, subscriber lists and more.
-JDSupra can help you get your content in front of more individuals related to your industry.
+JDSupra can help you get your content in front of more individuals related to your practice area.

-They also provide traffic analytics for your efforts on their site.
+They also provide traffic analytics as a part of the service.
 Besides social media, they distribute content through press releases, search and via email.
 They boast a very influential readership, including top executives at leading companies.

 This is another content syndication/blog sharing site, but it leverages other social accounts of those in your network to get more exposure for your content.
 Once you have an account, you create a group called a “Tribe” and invite people to join you, much like you would on other social networks.
 Once you post something, all of the members of your Tribe see it in their feeds.

 To sign up, all you need to enter is your name, email and your blog or website URL.
 Dino Dogan4 (Triberr’s founder) calls it a blog amplification platform.
 Tribes are typically built around specific themes, so as an attorney, you can create tribes based on practice area or specific types of legal issues.